-Central venous catheterization is a skill frequently needed in the acute care setting.
-Patients who have multiple, noncompatible intravenous (IV) medications with limited peripheral access, or who are being given vasoactive or phlebosclerotic agents may not be suitably cared for with a peripheral IV alone.
+Central venous catheterization (CVC) is a procedure frequently required in acute or critical care resuscitation.
+Indications include patients with multiple, incompatible intravenous (IV) medications with limited peripheral access, or who are being treated with vasoactive or phlebosclerotic agents which may not be suitably cared for with a peripheral IV alone.
 Some central lines are also placed for temporary or permanent hemodialysis access; these dialysis catheters are significantly larger than traditional double, triple, or quadruple lumen catheters placed in the emergency department (ED) or intensive care unit (ICU) setting.
 Central lines may also be placed to introduce Swan Ganz catheters to measure internal hemodynamics of the heart, or to introduce temporary transvenous pacemaker leads in the critically ill patient who has severe bradycardia or high-degree heart block: these are called introducer catheters.
 Most central lines are placed today via the Seldinger technique (a safety enhancement over the previous "cut-down" technique), in which the chosen vein is cannulated with a needle, a guide wire is inserted to maintain a tract through the skin into the vein, and the catheter is then inserted over the wire into the vein before the wire is removed.
-Nonetheless, this is still a procedure with ample opportunities for complications.
+This procedure is generally performed with ultrasound guidance unless an ultrasound machine is unavailable or there are other exigent circumstances, in which case a palpation guided approach can be used.
+Despite the general overall safety of this procedure, complications do occur.
 This article focuses on the complications of line placement. ,,

 Central venous catheters are placed typically in one of 3 large central veins: the internal jugular vein (IJ), subclavian vein (SCL), or femoral vein.
 These large diameter central veins are located universally near a large artery.
 In the lateral neck, the IJ is located next to the carotid artery, with the vein lying lateral to the artery in most patients, deep to the sternocleidomastoid muscle.
-The subclavian vein lies next to the subclavian artery, and courses out of the axilla across the lateral upper chest where it quickly dives deep to the clavicle before joining the internal jugular vein bilaterally, then joining together to form a common superior vena cava.
+The subclavian vein lies next to the subclavian artery, and courses out of the axilla across the lateral upper chest where it quickly dives deep to the clavicle before forming a confluence with the internal jugular vein which then becomes the brachiocephalic vein.
+The right and left brachiocephalic veins then join together to form a common superior vena cava.
 The femoral vein lies in the femoral triangle of each thigh and maintains a medial relationship to the common femoral artery.
+A common mnemonic to remember the anatomic relationship of the femoral triangle is 'NAVeL' from lateral to medial indicating femoral nerve, femoral artery, femoral vein and lymphatics.
 Proximity to adjacent vital structures (arteries and lungs principally) is perhaps of greatest concern when striving to perform this procedure without causing harm to the patient.,

 Central lines are placed for the following indications: